 Help to Buy

-We offer mortgages as part of the UK Government’s help to buy Shared Equity scheme in England and Wales.
-The scheme is designed to help buyers who are looking to purchase a new-build property, either as first time buyers or those moving home.
+We offer mortgages as part of the UK Government’s help to buy Shared Equity schemes in England and Wales.
+The scheme is designed to help buyers who are looking to purchase a new-build property and meet the eligibility criteria.
 We are unable to support help to buy remortgage customers.

-The schemes are available to buyers who are looking to purchase a new-build property, either as first time buyers or those moving home, and whilst they have the financial means to maintain their mortgage, they nevertheless experience difficulty in purchasing their desired property because of their inability to raise privately the required deposit.
+The schemes are available to buyers who are looking to purchase a new-build property and whilst they have the financial means to maintain their mortgage, they nevertheless experience difficulty in purchasing their desired property because of their inability to raise privately the required deposit.
 Platform’s participation in the schemes will therefore assist prospective purchasers by allowing them to take out also a Help to Buy Equity Loan by way of a second charge.

 Submitting an Application